 Isotalo is a pianist, songwriter, singer, composer and I got to know her years ago when we were both invited to perform in this songwriter’s event.
 She has written music for theatre, released solo albums, performed with various music ensembles and has worked as a studio musician.

-I asked Isotalo’s help relating to the album songwriting; especially the lyrics – – to tell me straight if some words were unmusical / storytelling wasn’t clear enough.
-She helped a lot with one specific song and her honest feedback about the album was pure gold.
-Check out Isotalo’s music video, this was a fun night, it was a lot of fun to be involved in the making of it.
+I asked Isotalo’s help relating to the album songwriting; especially the lyrics – to tell me straight if some words were unmusical or storytelling wasn’t clear enough.
+She helped a lot with one specific song chorus and her honest feedback about the album was pure gold.
+Check out Isotalo’s music video, this was a fun night years back.
+It was a lot of fun to be involved in the making of it.

 Donner is a singer, songwriter, writer, entertainer and he knows a lot about different languages.
 Donner has his own band Juzzman, he performs with f. ex.
 Cafe De Abejas, works in various performing arts projects as a writer and as a performer.

-Korkman also helped me with one of the album songs, song that has a Finnish-Swedish dialect; she made sure that I’m singing every word properly.
+Korkman helped me with one album song that has a Finnish-Swedish dialect; she made sure that I’m singing every word properly.

-Playing improvised music (improvising lyrics also) with Lehtonen in both Helsinki Soundpainting Ensemble and in Karelia Drum’N’Bass has given me many ideas relating to lyric structure, telling a story in music etc. Lehtonen plays in the album ensemble, he’ll play in the live band also and he plays in various Finnish folk music / world music (Okra Playground, Viitasen Piia) ensembles.
+Playing improvised music (improvising lyrics also) with Lehtonen in both Helsinki Soundpainting Ensemble and in Karelia Drum’N’Bass has given me many ideas relating to lyric structure, telling a story in music etc. Lehtonen plays in the album ensemble, my wish is that he’ll play in the live band also (he’s a busy guy) and he plays in various Finnish folk music / world music (Okra Playground f. ex.) ensembles.

 I got to know Kurki when she started making music with Korkman.
 Hearing Kurki play live the first time made me really thrilled.
 Kurki has studied kantele (traditional Finnish string instrument) in Finland but also in Africa, she is a very versatile player and has performed internationally as a soloist and with different music projects.